Yee-Brian14/primary_completion_rate/README.md

 - Urban population
 - Proportion of agricultural land
 - Adolescent birth rate
-- Improved sanitation
+- Improved sanitation (percent of the population with access to UNICEF's take on "improved sanitation")
-- Immunization
+- Immunization (an average of different rates for different vaccines administered)
-- Average support in learning from fathers
+- Average support in learning from fathers (the proportion of fathers that take an active role in their childrens' education -- reading to them, singing with them, playing with them, etc.)
 - Region
-- Income relative to other countries
+- Income relative to other countries (a categorical scale, according to World Bank)

 Unfortunately, the data on child employment rates, proportion of GDP spend on education, and average support in learning from fathers were not complete enough to use or accurately fill in missing values, so they had to be dropped from the data set.